Blendify/blender-manual/blender_docs/manual/interface/extended_controls.rst

    Color-Ramp.

-*Color Ramps* enables the user to specify a range of colors based on color stops.
+*Color Ramps* enables the user to specify a range of colors based on color-stops.
-Color stops are similar to a mark indicating where the exact chosen color should be.
+Color-stops are similar to a mark indicating where exactly the chosen color should be.
-The interval from each of the color stops added to the ramp is a result of the color interpolation and chosen interpolation method.
+The interval from each of the color-stops added to the ramp is a result of the color interpolation and chosen interpolation method.
 The available options for Color Ramps are: